LGBTQ rights in Indiana

 In 2004, Governor Joe Kernan issued an executive order protecting state employees from discrimination based on sexual orientation and gender identity, which was further reinforced in 2005 by Governor Mitch Daniels, though state statutes do not include these categories among its non-discrimination grounds.
 Indiana's 2015 Religious Freedom Restoration Act faced significant backlash from groups which argued it targeted LGBT rights and was later clarified to prevent discrimination based on sexual orientation and gender identity.

 In May 2023, Indiana passed HB 1608, prohibiting classroom instruction on "human sexuality" from kindergarten to third grade and requiring schools to inform parents if a minor student requests a change in name or pronouns.
 A federal judge upheld an injunction in August 2023, preventing Indiana schools from restricting bathroom access for transgender students.
-Transgender people in Indiana can change their legal gender on birth certificates but do not have the option for a non-binary marker.
 In March 2023, Indiana passed a bill banning gender-affirming healthcare for minors, which took effect in February 2024, and in April 2023 the state banned gender-affirming healthcare within prisons.
 Indiana statutes allow single LGBT persons and same-sex couples to adopt.
 A federal ruling in 2016 required the state to list both same-sex parents on birth certificates.
 In May 2023, the Governor signed a law prohibiting local governments from enacting bans on conversion therapy, effectively keeping the practice legal statewide.
-In 2025, Governor Mike Braun signed an executive order defining sex solely as assigned sex at birth, resulting in the Indiana Department of Health to ban gender marker changes on birth certificates.
+In March 2025, Governor Mike Braun signed an executive order defining sex solely as assigned sex at birth, resulting in the Indiana Department of Health to ban gender marker changes on birth certificates.